Chow motives of genus one fibrations: Introduction

 Let $k$ be an algebraically closed field of arbitrary characteristic.
 Let $f: X \rightarrow C$ be a fibration from a smooth projective surface over $k$ to a smooth projective curve.
 It is a proper, surjective, $k$-morphism such that $f_{*}\mathcal{O}_{X} \cong \mathcal{O}_{C}$.\\ Let $\eta$ be the generic point of $C$ and $X_{\eta}$ the generic fiber of $f$.
 We study the following: \begin{enumerate} \item $f$ is a \textit{genus $1$ fibration} if $X_{\eta}$ is a \textit{regular genus} $1$ curve.
 More precisely,

-\item A genus $1$ fibration $f$ is \textit{elliptic} if $X_{\eta}$ is \textit{smooth}, i.e. \textit{geometrically-regular}. \item A genus $1$ fibration $f$ is \textit{quasi-elliptic} if $X_{\eta}$ is \textit{not smooth}. \end{enumerate} In particular, quasi-elliptic surfaces exist only in characteristic $2$ or $3$ (Proposition \ref{non-smooth genus one curve}).
-We say that a genus 1 fibration $f : X \rightarrow C$ is minimal if every birational morphism $f : X \rightarrow X'$ over $C$ onto a smooth projective surface $X'$ is an isomorphism.\\ From now on, we let $f : X \rightarrow C$ be a genus 1 fibration and assume $f$ is minimal if not stated otherwise.
+\item A genus $1$ fibration $f$ is \textit{elliptic} if $X_{\eta}$ is \textit{smooth}, i.e. \textit{geometrically-regular}. \item A genus $1$ fibration $f$ is \textit{quasi-elliptic} if $X_{\eta}$ is \textit{not smooth}. \end{enumerate} Note that quasi-elliptic surfaces exist only in characteristic $2$ or $3$ (Proposition \ref{non-smooth genus one curve}).
+We say that a genus 1 fibration $f : X \rightarrow C$ is \textit{minimal} if every birational morphism $f : X \rightarrow X'$ over $C$ onto a smooth projective surface $X'$ is an isomorphism.\\ From now on, we let $f : X \rightarrow C$ be a genus 1 fibration and assume $f$ is minimal if not stated otherwise.
 Then $X_{\eta}$ does not necessarily have a $\eta$-rational point, hence $f$ may have multiple fibers.
 To remedy this problem, we consider the Jacobian fibration $j : J \rightarrow C$ of $f$ (\cite{Cossec and Dolgachev}).
 Its generic fiber $J_{\eta}$ is the regular compactification of the Jacobian variety of $X_{\eta}$.
 Then, $J$ is a smooth projective surface, and $j$ is a genus 1 fibration that has no multiple fibers.
-Roughly speaking, it is easier to study $J$ than $X$.
-It is known that there are some invariant relations between $X$ and $J$, e.g. the equalities of the $i$-th Betti numbers $b_{i}(X) = b_{i}(J)$ and the Picard numbers $\rho(X) = \rho(J)$ (\cite{Cossec and Dolgachev}).
-For a smooth projective surface $S$ over $k$, we denote by $h(S)$ the Chow motive of $S$ with $\mathbb{Q}$-coefficients, and by $T(S)$ the Kernel of the Albanese map $a_{S} : \mathrm{CH}_{0}(S)_{\mathbb{Z}}^{0} \rightarrow \mathrm{Alb}_{S/k}(k)$.\\ In 1976, Bloch-Kas-Lieberman proved the following relation between $X$ and $J :$ \begin{prop} (\cite[Prop.~3.1,\ p.52]{Coombes}).
+Clearly, it is easier to study $J$ than $X$.
+It is known that there are relations between some invariants of $X$ and $J$, e.g. the equalities of the $i$-th Betti numbers $b_{i}(X) = b_{i}(J)$ and the Picard numbers $\rho(X) = \rho(J)$ (\cite{Cossec and Dolgachev}).
+For a smooth projective surface $S$ over $k$, we denote by $h(S)$ the Chow motive of $S$ with $\mathbb{Q}$-coefficients, and by $T(S)$ the kernel of the Albanese map $a_{S} : \mathrm{CH}_{0}(S)_{\mathbb{Z}}^{0} \rightarrow \mathrm{Alb}_{S/k}(k)$.\\ In 1976, Bloch-Kas-Lieberman proved the following relation between $X$ and $J :$ \begin{prop} (\cite[Prop.~3.1,\ p.52]{Coombes}).
 Let $k$ be an algebraically closed field.
 Let $X$ be an Enriques surface over $k$ with an elliptic fibration $f : X \rightarrow \mathbb{P}^{1}$, and $j : J \rightarrow \mathbb{P}^{1}$ the Jacobian fibraton of $f$.
 Then there is an isomorphism of Chow motives $h(X) \cong h(J)$. \end{prop} The author was inspired by Propositions \ref{J implies X} and \ref{Coombes's result}.
-In this paper, we generalize Proposition \ref{Coombes's result} for genus $1$ fibrations defined over arbitrary algebraically closed fields.\\ S.~Kimura and P.~O'Sullivan independently introduced the finite-dimensionality of Chow motives (\cite[Def.~3.7]{Kimura} and \cite[Ch.\ 12]{Andre}).
-We call it Kimura-finiteness.
-They conjectured that every Chow motive is Kimura-finite.
-Moreover, Kimura proved the theorem that $h(S)$ is Kimura-finite if and only if the Albanese map $a_{S}$ is an isomorphism for a surface $S$ over $\mathbb{C}$ with $p_{g} = 0$.
-By using this result, the result of Bloch-Kas-Lieberman \cite{Bloch and Kas and Lieberman} (see Theorem \ref{result of BKL}) is equivalent to the following$:$ \begin{thm} (= Theorem \ref{motivic vertion 2 of BKL}).
-Let $X$ be a smooth projective surface over $\mathbb{C}$.
-Assume that $X$ has geometric genus $0$ and Kodaira dimension $< 2$.
-Then $h(X)$ is Kimura-finite. \end{thm} In this paper, we generalize Theorem \ref{motivic vertion 1 of BKL} to arbitrary characteristic.
+In this paper, we generalize Proposition \ref{Coombes's result} for genus $1$ fibrations defined over arbitrary algebraically closed fields.\\